-My work centers around reinvention, choosing authencity over what’s easy and relentless honesty with oneself over the expectations and mediocrity of the status quo.
+My work centers around reinvention, choosing authencity over what’s easy, and relentless honesty with oneself over the expectations and mediocrity of the status quo.
 I do a lot of different things as a result.

-I’m a writer by trade, but I don’t believe in doing just one thing.
+I’m a marketer and writer by trade, but I don’t believe in doing just one thing.
 Before I was writing, I owned a cafe.
 I spent 10 years mastering the art of being behind the counter, getting someone what they needed (even if they didn’t quite know what it was when they walked in), and making sure in that moment, someone felt seen.
 Now, just like the act of connecting with someone over a cup of coffee, I help companies connect with their right people using the perfect words.

 If you’re interested in learning more about the work I do and how we can partner together, check out my work with me page here.

 Currently, I’m working on a book about a life challenge I took on to learn how to date with 52 dates in 52 weeks, learning to play ukelele, and mastering my beignet recipe.

 I hike through forests, dance various ballroom dances, and sing more karaoke than is recommended.
 Traveling makes my soul sing, baking keeps my heart happy, and gardening keeps me grounded.